IQSS/dataverse/doc/sphinx-guides/source/installation/config.rst

 :InstallationName
 +++++++++++++++++

 By default, the name of the root Dataverse collection is used as the 'brandname' of the repository, i.e. in emails and metadata exports.
 If set, :InstallationName overrides this default, allowing the root collection name and brandname to be set independently.
+(Note that, since metadata export files are cached, they will have to be reexported (see :doc:`/admin/metadataexport`) before they incorporate a change in this setting.)

 :ExportInstallationAsDistributorOnlyWhenNotSet
 ++++++++++++++++++++++++++++++++++++++++++++++

 In the DDI metadata exports, the default behavior is to always add the repository (using its brandname - the root collection name or the value of :ref:`:InstallationName <:InstallationName>`) to the stdyDscr/distStmt/distrbtr element.
 If this setting is true, this will only be done when a Distributor is not already defined in the Dataset metadata.
+(Note that, since metadata export files are cached, they will have to be reexported (see :doc:`/admin/metadataexport`) before they incorporate a change in this setting.)